 - Current blood tests can detect even the slightest contamination of any kind.
 (This begs the question if ALL donations are tested then why not let anyone who wishes to donate do so)?
 The H in HIV stands for ‘Human’– not homosexual.

-If you are as irritated over this as I am regardless if you can, cannot, or choose not to (for whatever reason) donate I ask that you take a stand and not only sign this petition http://www.gayblooddrive.com/ but send it to friends and family to help end this egregious, discriminatory and senseless ban once and for all.
+If you are as irritated over this as I am and think this senseless outdated banned must be lifted please send a quick note of support to the address below and also send it to friends and family to help end this egregious, discriminatory and senseless ban once and for all.
 Thank you